Suggested Test Dates and Score Requirements

 Are there alternatives to retaking the TOEFL or IELTS exams for admitted students?

 Admitted students who score a minimum 23 in the TOEFL speaking, and a 26 in all other TOEFL categories, or a minimum 6 in the IELTS speaking, and a 7 in all other IELTS categories, do not have to retake the language exams.
 Instead, they can take the Academic English Proficiency Assessment (AEPA), a 30-minute interview with a UChicago language specialist.
-If they score a “Proficient” or higher, following this interview format, those students can matriculate provided that they take the Academic Writing Pre-Matriculation Program (AWPP) in August.
+If they score a “Proficient” or higher, following this interview format, those students can matriculate provided that they take the Academic English Pre-Matriculation Program (AEPP) in August.